Nuthouse01/MinesweeperSolver/MinesweeperProject/readme.txt

 ^#		number of consecutive smart-guesses made
 M#		number of cells flagged/revealed in multi-cell logic when optimizing the chain before
-			a smartguess (this uses an improved version of two-cell logic) A#		number of cells smartguess alg found to be a perfect solution to one of the chains (explained somewhere below, its kinda complicated)
+			a smartguess (this uses an improved version of two-cell logic) E#		number of cells that the endsolver (inside smartguess) found definitely flag or definitely clear